-- 5.2.20 Ex gratia payment: We will generally not support ex gratia payments to directors of the company. - 5.2.21 Authority to omit executive compensation disclosure: We will vote against proposals that seek to omit or reduce executive compensation disclosure.
+- 5.2.19 Ex gratia payment: We will not generally support ex gratia payments to directors of the company. - 5.2.20 Authority to omit executive compensation disclosure: We will vote against proposals that seek to omit or reduce executive compensation disclosure.